Student Research, Scholarship and Creative Activity

-Students majoring in the natural sciences and technology–biology, chemistry and biochemistry, computer science, earth science, industrial technology and physics–work closely with faculty on undergraduate and graduate research projects.
+Students majoring in the natural sciences and technology–biology, chemistry and biochemistry, computer science, earth science, technology and physics–work closely with faculty on undergraduate and graduate research projects.

 The American Journal of Undergraduate Research, headquartered at UNI, is a refereed journal for undergraduate research in the pure and applied sciences, mathematics, engineering, technology and related areas in education.